-Single-stage treatment with ERCP and laparoscopic cholecystectomy versus two-stage treatment with ERCP followed by laparoscopic cholecystectomy within 6 to 8 weeks: A retrospective study
+Single-stage treatment with ERCP and laparoscopic cholecystectomy versus two-stage treatment with ERCP followed by laparoscopic cholecystectomy within six to eight weeks: a retrospective study

-Clinic of Gastroenterology Surgery, Necip Fazıl City State Hospital, Kahramanmaraş, Turkey
+Clinic of General Surgery, Necip Fazil City Hospital, Kahramanmaras, Turkey

-Objectives: Obstructive jaundice is one of the earliest symptoms of a hepatobiliary system disorder.
-The aim of the present study was to compare single-stage ERCP/laparoscopic cholecystectomy (LC) and two-stage ERCP and LC with respect to the frequency of imaging, duration of anesthesia and the length of stay at our clinic.
+Objective: Obstructive jaundice is one of the earliest symptoms of a hepatobiliary system disorder.
+The aim of the present study was to compare single stage endoscopic retrograde cholangiopancreatography (ERCP)/laparoscopic cholecystectomy (LC) and two-stage ERCP and LC with respect to the frequency of imaging, duration of anesthesia and the length of stay in our clinic.

 Results: No cases of morbidity or mortality occurred in any groups.
-The average length of stay was 8.03 ± 4.97 days in Group A and significantly longer (9.92 ± 4.05 days) in Group B (p< 0.026).
+The average length of stay was 8.03 ± 4.97 days in Group A, which was significantly longer (9.92 ± 4.05 days) in Group B (p< 0.026).
 However, the length of stay (in days) was calculated as the time from presentation to hospital until discharge and not the time elapsed after the procedure.
 Imaging methods were used 3.9 ± 3.07 times in Group A and significantly more frequently (5.92 ± 2.55 times) in Group B (p< 0.001).
-Total duration of anesthesia was not statistically significant different between the study groups (154.06 ± 53.76 min in Group A and 167.04 ± 75.17 min in Group B).
+Total duration of anesthesia was not statistically significantly different between the study groups (154.06 ± 53.76 min in Group A and 167.04 ± 75.17 min in Group B).

-Conclusion: Single-stage ERCP/ laparoscopic cholecystectomy is associated with shorter hospital stay and lower frequency of imaging and can be safely used in selected cases.
+Conclusion: In conclusion, single-stage ERCP/LC is associated with shorter hospital stay and lower frequency of imaging and can be safely used in selected cases.
 No cases of pancreatitis or mortality occurred following the single-stage procedure.
 The single-stage procedure can be safely used in selected patients with obstructive jaundice.

-Cite this paper as: Muhammedoğlu B. Single-stage treatment with ERCP and laparoscopic cholecystectomy versus two-stage treatment with ERCP followed by laparoscopic cholecystectomy within 6 to 8 weeks: A retrospective study.
-Turk J Surg 2018; 10.5152/turkjsurg.2018.4204.
+Cite this article as: Muhammedoğlu B. Single-stage treatment with ERCP and laparoscopic cholecystectomy versus two-stage treatment with ERCP followed by laparoscopic cholecystectomy within 6 to 8 weeks: A retrospective study.
+Turk J Surg 2019; 35 (3): 178-184.